Skip to content

 Fig Tree Drive

-In addition to figs, mango trees and coconut palms mark the landscape.
-Tourists can find the ruins of sugar mills on this route as well.
-Along the way, the Fig Tree Studio Art Gallery sells colourful local art.
-If you take this scenic drive, make sure to look for the roadside stands selling freshly picked fruit, especially the sweet and delicious pineapples.
+In addition to figs, mango trees, and coconut palms mark the landscape.
+Tourists can also find the ruins of sugar mills on this route.
+The Fig Tree Studio Art Gallery sells colourful local art along the way.
+If you take this scenic drive, look for the roadside stands selling freshly picked fruit, especially the sweet and delicious pineapples.

-If you are looking for something more active and adventurous, stop by the Antigua Rainforest Zipline Tours for an exhilarating glide over the treetops.
+If you want something more active and adventurous, visit Antigua Rainforest Zipline Tours for an exhilarating glide over the treetops.

 The Best Coffee

-Guatemala is a big coffee-producing country, and Antigua is known for its seemingly unlimited amount of cafes around every corner.
+Guatemala is a big coffee-producing country, and Antigua is known for its seemingly unlimited number of cafes around every corner.

-Cafe Raiz has excellent window seats overlooking the city that you just can’t miss.
-It is an excellent place to sit, relax, and read a book while enjoying views of the beautiful city and scenery.
+Cafe Raiz has excellent window seats overlooking the city that you can’t miss.
+It is a wonderful place to sit, relax, and read a book while enjoying beautiful city views and scenery.

-Caoba Farms is another cafe that you have to visit while in Antigua.
-They are known for their fresh organic coffee.
-Visitors can take a guided tour of the facility, learning how they source, create, and blend their yummy coffee from their knowledgeable guides.
+Caoba Farms is another cafe you have to visit while in Antigua.
+It is known for its fresh organic coffee.
+Visitors can take a guided tour of the facility and learn from knowledgeable guides how they source, create, and blend their yummy coffee.

 Top Restaurants